spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-category-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the configured data has been added to the `spy_glossary` table in the database.
+Make sure the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}